When I mentioned I was going to Omaha, Nebraska, I was immediately asked, “What’s in Omaha???”

 2. The Omaha Zoo

-On a beautiful day, you can observe the animals in their outside exhibits and kids will find lots of space for outdoor play at the Children’s Adventure Trails.
+On a beautiful day, you can observe the animals in their outdoor exhibits, and kids will find lots of space for outdoor play at the Children’s Adventure Trails.

-A few of my personal favorites were the Lied Jungle, Berniece Grewcock Butterfly and Insect Pavilion, and the Suzanne and Walter Scott Aquarium.
+A few of my favorites at the zoo were the Lied Jungle, Berniece Grewcock Butterfly and Insect Pavilion, and the Suzanne and Walter Scott Aquarium.

 3. The Old Market

-This former alley connects you to locals shops and eateries in the Old Market between two buildings.
+This former alley connects you to local shops and eateries in the Old Market between two buildings.

-It’s also a very popular spot for photos.
-This afternoon we saw dozens of students taking their pre-prom photos throughout the area.
+The Old Market is also a popular spot for photos, including students taking pre-dance photos throughout the area.

 4. Art Deco Design